How to Create Reports with Power BI Service

 7. Format Your Report

 Once you are happy with the data visualization, it’s time to format the chart.
-Click the ‘format’ icon to adjust the size and colors of the chart, borders, and tooltips.
+Click the ‘format’ icon to adjust the size, colors, borders, and tooltips of your chart.

 If you’d like to add a title or details to the report, click the ‘Text box’ option in the top menu.